Motivesoft/vscode-pgn-viewer/README.md

 This extension provides an interactive viewer for chess Portable Game Notation (pgn) files.
 The viewer shows the game details, moves and a board on which to play through the moves.

+This is useful for replying and reviewing games or studying opening lines.

 The PGN viewer uses background and foreground colors from the current editor theme, for example, to display in dark or light:

 ![Showing two different themes](images/themes.png)